What is a Receivables Turnover Ratio?

-The receivables turnover ratio is a company's accounts receivable.
+The receivables turnover ratio is a company's sales made on credit as a percentage of average accounts receivable.
 The formula for receivables turnover ratio is:

-For example, let's assume that Company XYZ sells $10,000,000 of widget parts this balance sheet. are assets, and as such, they appear on the balance sheet.
-In particular, are current assets, meaning the amount owed is expected to be received within the next 12 months.
+For example, let's assume that Company XYZ sells $10,000,000 of widget parts this year.
+Of those sales, $8,000,000 were on credit, meaning that those customers did not pay immediately for the widgets they bought.
+Company XYZ usually carries an average of $400,000 in accounts receivable on its balance sheet.
+Receivables are assets, and as such, they appear on the balance sheet.
+In particular, receivables are current assets, meaning the amount owed is expected to be received within the next 12 months.

 Using this information and the formula above, we can calculate that Company XYZ's receivables turnover ratio is:

 Receivables Turnover Ratio = $8,000,000/$400,000 = 20